red-kite-solutions/stalker/docs/architecture.md

 ## Development

-Microsegmentation is implemented throughout the cluster in the dev environement following this graph:
+Microsegmentation is implemented throughout the cluster in the dev environment following this graph:

 ![Development Stalker Network Architecture](./ressources/stalker_dev_arch.drawio.png)